littlektframework/littlektframework.github.io/_docs/ui/controls.md

 ## Custom Control

-For something not available out of the box, we can go about creating our own implemenation by extending a `Control`.
+For something not available out of the box, we can go about creating our own implementation by extending a `Control`.
 There are a few things we need to ensure we do in order for it to be used properly by parent containers and such.

 ### Calculating Size

 Override the `calclateMinSize()` method from `Control`.
 This is where we should place our calculations for determining the minimum size that a control should be.
 How that is calculated is up to you.
 For example, the below code is calculating the minimum size by taking the bigger value of the background drawable size or the specified `minWidth` / `minHeight` properties.

 We need to ensure we set the `_internalMinWidth` and `_internalMinHeight` properties of the control.
 Notice the underscore `_`.
 Do not set the properties internal size properties that do not start with an underscore.
-Doing so will cause an infinite loop of minimum size calculations.
+Doing so will cause an infinite loop of minimum-size calculations.

 ```kotlin
 override fun calculateMinSize() {